benjystanton/benjystanton.github.io/_posts/2010-10-17-designing-user-experience-in-casinos.md

 ---
-title: Designing User Experience in Casinos
-author: benjystanton
 layout: post
-permalink: /blog/designing-user-experience-in-casinos/
+title: "Designing User Experience in Casinos"
+date:   2010-10-18 21:34:00
-categories:
+categories: design ux
-  - Design
 ---

 What can I learn from Las Vegas?
 Apart from the fact that I’m addicted to cheese burgers and penny slots, I tried to think about how Las Vegas was designed.
-After all, Las Vegas is 100% artificial, everything there is man-made.
+After all, it's 100% artificial, everything there is man-made.

 <!--more-->